-One of the most used orthodontic appliance used in young patients is the palatal expander.
-At first sight, this appliance may look intimidating to our young patients and the thought of having to “turn” each day frightens many parents as well.
+One of the most used orthodontic appliances used in young patients is the palatal expander.
+At first sight, this appliance may look intimidating to our young patients and the thought of having to “turn” it each day frightens many parents as well.

 So… What can you expect while your child has an expander in their mouth?

 Arch expansion is one of the more common ways to negate crowding and crossbites in our young and growing patients.
 Successful widening of the upper arch requires that the midpalatal suture at the roof of the mouth is not fused together.
 So in this sense, we are using our young patient’s growth to our advantage, as time is on our side.